SoftwareAG/webmethods-api-control-plane/README.md

 ## Agent SDK

-The Java based agent SDK can be used to develop a Java application that can fetch runtime details and metrics information from Runtime and send to the API Control Plane.
+The Java based agent SDK can be used to develop a Java application that can fetch runtime details and metrics information from any runtime and send to the API Control Plane.
 A detailed document is available [here](https://documentation.softwareag.com/wco/11.0.0/en/webhelp/wco-webhelp/#page/wco-webhelp%2Fco-agent_sdk.html).

 ## Articles